 Protect against damp, condensation and mould in the home

-Dehumidifiers are a great way to protect your home from moisture, condensation and mould, as well as dust, bacteria and germs.
+Dehumidifiers are a great way to protect your home from moisture and mould.
+Not only that, they protect against dust, bacteria and germs.
 Let us take you through our range and find the perfect option for you and your home.

 Why use a dehumidifier?

-All homes can benefit from a dehumidifier – they remove the excess water in the air that can lead to condensation and damp problems.
+A dehumidifier will benefit any home.
+They remove the excess water in the air that can lead to condensation and damp problems.

 Boiling pans, taking baths or showers and drying laundry indoors all create moisture.
-Even breath contains water vapour, with estimates suggesting that over a pint of water is produced by each person daily simply by breathing out.
+Even breath contains water vapour.
+Estimates suggest that over a pint of water is produced by each person daily - simply by breathing.

-During the colder months, the drop in temperature causes this moisture to condense and form on cold surface areas such as windows, walls, tiles and inside cupboards.
-If left untreated, this condensation created can lead to damp.
+During the colder months, the drop in temperature causes moisture to condense and form on cold surface areas.
+Affected areas include windows, tiles, walls and inside cupboards.
+If left untreated, this condensation can lead to damp.

 Having damp in your home can make it feel cold and unclean as well as damage walls and woodwork.
-However, by using a dehumidifier regularly, you can help avoid it getting out of hand and keep your home free from mould and the musty smell that comes with it.
+By using a dehumidifier regularly, you can help keep your home free from mould, and the musty smell that comes with it.

 For more help spotting damp, as well as more ideas on how to prevent and treat it, check out our handy how to guide.

-Additionally, dehumidifiers feature a filter that removes any unwanted spores or particles, before releasing fresh and clean air to circulate throughout your home.
+Dehumidifiers have a filter that removes any unwanted spores or particles.
+Before releasing fresh and clean air to circulate throughout your home.